Rathmore, County Kildare: Rathmore N.S., Scoil Chéile Chríst

 The local primary school is Rathmore National School, Scoil Chéile Chríst and it is situated 1 mile west of the village.
 Opened in 1837, it remained on the same site until 2005, when a new purpose built facility was provided adjacent to the original school site.
 Today the school has 12 class and 4 learning support teachers on staff.
 The principal is Mr. Robbie Jameson.

 Recreation

 Rathmore Hall

 Opened in 1992 by then Irish President Mrs. Mary Robinson, Rathmore Hall (also known as Rathmore Community Centre) is a focal point for the community.
 The funds to build the hall were raised almost entirely by the local community.

 The Hall provides facilities for a wide range of activities for all age groups.
 The sports of Bowls, Badminton, Karate are well catered for as is Ballet, Hip Hop, Dance, Drama, Art and Yoga.

 A community cafe takes place on the second Wednesday morning every month to bring together local senior citizens.
 The goal is to ensure that locals living alone have an opportunity to meet one another.

+Wanderer

+In 1855, racehorse trainer, John Hanlon prepared two horses at Punchestown House, situated in Punchestown Upper for the Grand National.
+He rode one of them, Wanderer himself, winning the race at 25/1.